Giovanni-jpg/cita-quiron-bot/README.md

 # Cita Checker

-This script automates the check for earlier available medical appointments on the QuirónSalud website.
-It searches by practitioner name, for a phone consultation, for a patient already in an ongoing medical process with a specific insurance plan.
+This project automates checking for earlier available medical appointments on the QuirónSalud website in Barcelona.
+It sends a carefully crafted HTTP POST request using Axios to query appointment slots and notifies via Pushover if an earlier slot than the saved one is found.
+The tool is intended for personal convenience and is not affiliated with QuirónSalud.

+Originally, a Playwright-based scraper was used to navigate the site, but due to bot blockers, that approach became unreliable.
+The Playwright code remains in the repo as a fun reference, while the current solution relies on Axios to directly query the appointment API.

 ## Setup